Would You Work for a Racist?

-“Oh, what will you do?”
+“Oh?
+What would you do?”
 Mario replies.
 “Go to Human Resources?
 Quit your job?”

 Mario added words of vinegar to my baking soda.
 Fzzzzzzzzzzzzzzz.
-“Of course, I’m not going to work for a sexist!
+“Of course I’m not going to work for a sexist!
 As long as I have any choices, I won’t.
 Why would I contribute my energy to someone with a worldview that devalues women?
 I am a woman.”

 “What would you like on your burrito, ma’am?”
 The shop employee redirects our attention to the matter at hand.

-Mario and I pick-up different types of salsa at the bar, and as we settle face-to-face in a booth, he refines the question, “What I’m getting at is how will you know if they are a sexist?”
+Mario and I pick up different types of salsa at the bar, and as we settle face-to-face in a booth, he refines the question, “What I’m getting at is how will you know if they are a sexist?”

-“It is something you feel.
+“It’s something you feel.
 You can tell if someone really sees you or not, and how they see you.
 Especially over time.”
 I’m feeling irritated, reactive, about to fizz over.

 I’m pretty sure Mario can relate based on the bemused look on his face.
 He gets up to refill his drink and when he returns, I take serve again.
 With a bit calmer tone this round, I inquire, “So now you know what I think.
 Tell me, would you work for a racist?”